aliyun/credentials-nodejs/README.md

 const Credentials = require('@alicloud/credentials');
 const config = {
 	type:                 'ecs_ram_role',       // credential type
-	roleName:             'roleName',           // RoleName of your account }
+	roleName:             'roleName',           // `roleName` is optional.
+It will be retrieved automatically if not set.
+It is highly recommended to set it up to reduce requests.
+}
 const cred = new Credentials(config);
 let accessKeyId = await cred.getAccessKeyId();